 8. White Tea, Green Tea or Rooibos Tea

-Certain teas – such as white, green and Rooibos – have detoxing properties due to the anthocyanin and proanthocyanin present, which blocks cell damage.
-The caffeine-free Rooibos tea is suitable for children.
-Chill some Rooibos tea and add a slice of lemon for a caffeine-free version.
+Certain teas – such as white, green and Rooibos – have detoxing properties due to the anthocyanin and proanthocyanin present.
+It is known to block cell damage.
+You can also give your children Rooibos tea as it is caffeine-free.
+Chill some Rooibos tea and add a slice of lemon for your kids to enjoy.